-Steaming artichokes in the microwave is much quicker than doing it on the stove-top, obviously.
+Steaming artichokes in the microwave are much quicker than doing it on the stove-top, obviously.
 The slightly drier nature of the method, however, requires using the very freshest of artichokes to avoid a tough texture, especially of the meat on the leaves.
-Also important is the resting step at the end - the steam will still be cooking, and tenderizing, the chokes while they sit, so don't skip the resting, tempting as it may be!
+Also important is the resting step at the end–the steam will still be cooking, and tenderizing, the chokes while they sit, so don't skip the resting, tempting as it may be!

 To Microwave Artichokes

 - Trim the artichokes before you cook them.
 At minimum cut off any browned or dried ends of the stems.
-Then be kind to your diners and use scissors to snip of the thorny ends of the leaves.
-(See How to Trim Artichokes for specifics if you need them.)
+Then be kind to your diners and use scissors to snip off the thorny ends of the leaves.

 - Microwave the artichoke(s) on high power for 4 minutes.
-Let the chokes sit for another 4 minutes still covered (I like to leave them sitting, covered, in a closed microwave).
-Check for done-ness by pulling a leaf from close to the center of the leaves.
+Let the chokes sit for another 4 minutes still covered (leave them sitting, covered, in a closed microwave).
+Check for doneness by pulling a leaf from close to the center of the leaves.
 If the leaf comes out easily, the artichokes are done; if there is resistance, continue cooking.
-If the artichokes aren't not done, continue microwaving them for a minute at a time (letting them sit for an equal amount of time after each session) until a leaf removes easily and the flesh is tender.
+If the artichokes aren't done, continue microwaving them for a minute at a time (letting them sit for an equal amount of time after each session) until a leaf removes easily and the flesh is tender.

 To Serve Cooked Artichokes